shadowspawn/node-version-usage/README.md

 - partial: numeric version with less than three parts, like `20.5`
 - EOL: end of line characters used in file, Unix `\n` or Windows `\r\n` or none

+## Other Formats

+The compatibility table deliberately only covers commonly supported formats and is not intended to be a full feature table.

+Some utilities do support version specifiers beyond just a numeric version.
+Often utilities read the `.node-version` file contents and then use their normal version parsing code.
+Some recognise Node.js codenames (like `Jod`), or convenience targets like `lts`.

+There is not wide support for comments in the `.node-version` file, whether on the same line or a separate line.

 ## References

 For interest, here are discussion about similar `.ruby-version` file format.
 The commonly supported format is a simple version, with many products adding fuzzy matching.
 (Ruby is likely the inspiration for some of the `.node-version` usage, especially `nodenv` which uses `rbenv` syntax.)